Clicky

 • Why is the cost of a TB test three times greater in England than it is in New Zealand.
 Please click here for details.

 • Vaccination of badgers by injection will be difficult and expensive to administer.
 An oral vaccine for badgers is not expected to be available until 2014.
+[Editor note added on 13 January 2015: This did not happen.]
 In fact the National Trust in the BBC April 2011 announcement to vaccinate badgers on its estates said that it will be injecting the vaccine.
 Although in theory the vaccination of cattle may offer the most expedient solution, it is illegal by European law.
 In fact, EU legislation currently prohibits the use of bovine tuberculosis vaccines, as the use of injectable BCG vaccine for bovine tuberculosis in cattle interferes with the current tuberculin skin test.
 Changing such legislation will require successful negotiation with the Commission in Brussels and other member states.26

 • In 2009/10 the tax payer paid £87 million58 to address bovine TB in Great Britain.
 By how much does this cost need to rise or what disease development needs to occur before it is universally accepted that a comprehensive and robust set of measures is needed to reduce bovine TB?